NexPlayer/Android-SDK/advanced.md

 Sets a bitmap to be used to receive rendered frames for display, when using the Java-based renderer.

-For more information on this method, please also refer to the Java Renderer section of the NexPlayer™ Engine documentation.
+For more information on this method, please also refer to theJava Renderersection of the NexPlayer™ Engine documentation.

 **Parameters**